Blog Posts in 2017

 • Suicide Prevention Awareness Month

 Most of us are pretty comfortable talking about what ails us.
 We discuss our cancer, diabetes, heart conditions and a variety of other illnesses with friends and relatives.
 But, for some reason, we often don’t mention what troubles us most.
 We humans are complicated creatures.
 We can walk, run, talk, see and hear.
-We also have inner parts, the most important of which others can’t see ...
+We also have inner parts, the most important of which others can’t see – our ...

 • Welcome Dr. Traficante, DDS!

 Dr. Traficante calls San Antonio home although he was born in Chicago and lived in Germany for a short time.
 “My dad was military and when he was stationed in Texas our family stayed there while Dad traveled around the world fulfilling his military duties,” he said.
 “He retired after 40 years of service; my mother is retired military as well.
-They actually met in the Korean War. ...
+They actually met in the Korean War.
+Dad had been ...

 • Protect Your Eyes!
 Eclipse of the Sun